 The results?
 I ended up with a bread that was crusty on the outside and soft and chewy on the inside.
-A great bread to serve with a meal or to dip in olive oil.
-Most of the bread didn’t make it until dinner that night.
+It's a great bread to serve with a meal or to dip in olive oil.
+Most of the bread didn't make it until dinner that night.
 Every time someone walked through the kitchen, another small piece got sliced off and eaten.

 I didn't end up with the perfect loaf of bread, but I did end up with a darn good loaf, and I'll be making this again (and again and again).
 Not only was it easy, it was so inexpensive.
 Look at these ingredients — it's maybe 75 cents worth of basics.

 - 3 cups of flour (plus more for dusting)